 CS8a2 The Ynysmaerdy to Talbot Green Relief Road Transport SSA18.1 A473 Llanharan Bypass Transport This scheme is included in the SE Wales Valleys LTP.
-WelTAG Stages 1 and 2 Reports an initial public consultation exerproposed route and junctions. - SSA 18.2 A473 Talbot Green Bypass Dualling Transport Enhancements to key junctions ar e ongoing.
-SSA 19 Rail Network and Station Improvements Transport Various schemes included in the Plan for Wales.
-A new station to serve the project working in Trefforest Industrial Elocated to the south of the existing ected growth of employees Estate has been proposed, New rail operator (Transport for V proposal.
-Vales) is taking forward this Under new rail franchise, TfW is programme of station improver including within RCT.
-Improvem facilities and provision of step free nents across its network, ents cover the upgrade of SSA 20 Park and Ride/Park and Share Provision Transport Expansion of the park and ride facompleted.
-Further expansion Metro/Capital Region City Deal prothe associated new rolling stock decrease. is envisaged with the oposals and construction of
+WelTAG Stages 1 and 2 Reports have been completed and an initial public consultation exercise undertaken over the proposed route and junctions.
+SSA 18.2 A473 Talbot Green Bypass Dualling Transport Enhancements to key junctions are ongoing.
+SSA 19 Rail Network and Station Improvements Transport Various schemes included in the second National Transport Plan for Wales.
+A new station to serve the projected growth of employees working in Trefforest Industrial Estate has been proposed, located to the south of the existing station which would close.
+New rail operator (Transport for Wales) is taking forward this proposal.
+Under new rail franchise, TfW is also embarking on a major programme of station improvements across its network, including within RCT.
+Improvements cover the upgrade of SSA 20 Park and Ride/Park and Share Provision Transport facilities and provision of step free access.
+Expansion of the park and ride facility at Taffs Well has been completed.
+Further expansion is envisaged with the Metro/Capital Region City Deal proposals and construction of the associated new rolling stock depot.

 The SE Wales Valleys LTP contains proposed schemes to increase capacity at Pontyclun and Trefforest stations, which are likely to reach capacity within the next few years.
 Site investigations have been undertaken at Pontyclun to determine location and cost of accommodating underground rail service apparatus.
 There is also pressure at Llanharan station - feasibility work is ongoing to identify potential for expansion of park and ride facilities.
 Current proposals for a new transport interchange at Porth, as part of the town centre regeneration strategy, will see an eventual increase in the park and ride capacity.
 SSA 21.1 Treforest Connect 2 Cycle Routes Complete.
 Requirements of the Active Travel (Wales) Act 2013 may identify new route proposals.
-SSA 21.2 Extension of Connect 2 scheme to Pontypridd Cycle Routes Complete.
-Proposal to improve sections of the route to meet current active travel standards is included in the Council's Active Travel Integrated Network Map, which was approved by Welsh Government in February 2018.
+SSA 21.2 Extension of Connect 2 Cycle Routes Complete. scheme to Pontypridd Proposal to improve sections of the route to meet current active travel standards is included in the Council's Active Travel Integrated Network Map, which was approved by Welsh Government in February 2018.
 SSA 21.3 Maesycoed to Porth Cycle Routes Complete.
 Proposal to improve sections of the route to meet current active travel standards is included in the Council's Active Travel Integrated Network Map, which was approved by Welsh Government in February 2018.
 SSA 21.4 Glyntaff to Nantgarw Cycle Routes Complete.